Please find below a set of FAQs, if you can’t what you’re looking for please contact the Registry.

 - The UK Space Agency is considering a dedicated UK replacement service.

-It appears as this is a geographical restriction and not linked to the state where the aircraft or operator are registered.
+This is a geographical restriction and not linked to the state where the aircraft or operator are registered.